 When you have been injured by an accident that occurred while staying at an Airbnb, you may not know where to start to begin the process of recovering compensation for your expenses and losses.
 Determining who can be held liable is a legally complex matter.
 Let a New Jersey Airbnb accident from Camili & Capo PA handle all the work necessary to pursue financial recovery for you, including:

-After you have been hurt while staying in a vacation or short-term rental, contact Camili & Capo PA for a free, no-obligation consultation to speak with a New Jersey Airbnb accident attorney from our firm to learn more about your legal rights and options.
+After you have been hurt while staying in a vacation or short-term rental, contact Camili & Capo PA for a free, no-obligation consultation to speak with New Jersey Airbnb accident lawyers from our firm to learn more about your legal rights and options.

 Typically, a guest who is injured in an accident that occurs in an Airbnb can hold the owner of the property liable for those injuries and resulting losses.
 In some cases, the property owner’s homeowner’s or renter’s insurance can provide coverage for injuries suffered in an Airbnb accident, although some insurers expressly deny coverage for people who are injured on the property while renting it through Airbnb or another vacation/short-term rental service.